aalionte/spring-boot/README.md

 #About
-This project is a Proof of Concept for Spring-Boot.
+This project is a demo project for Spring-Boot.
-It was build with maven and is is conceived to illustrated most of the Spring Boot features presented  [here](https://docs.google.com/presentation/d/1uO_WO8GHi_BT2cBypQ7U3u8liYNGFSrP24UuCTlIVdQ/edit?usp=sharing)
+It was build with maven and it is conceived to illustrate most of the Spring Boot features presented  [here](https://docs.google.com/presentation/d/1uO_WO8GHi_BT2cBypQ7U3u8liYNGFSrP24UuCTlIVdQ/edit?usp=sharing)

 #How to run
 * build: mvn package